Monitoring of hospital mortality rates

 Summary hospital-level mortality indicator (SHMI)

-The SHMI is the ratio between the actual number of patients who die following hospitalisation at the trust and the number that would be expected to die on the basis of average England figures, given the characteristics of the patients treated there.
-In essence, therefore, SHMI.
+The SHMI is the ratio between the actual number of patients who die following hospitalisation at the trust and the The SHMI is the ratio between the actual number of patients who die following hospitalisation at the trust and the number that would be expected to die on the basis of average England figures, given the characteristics of the patients treated there.
 In many ways it is therefore similar to HSMR, although different variable factors are taken in to account in calculating the scores.
 Key differences are that SHMI includes deaths following a patient’s discharge (within 30 days) and does not make an adjustment for palliative care.
-First published in October 2011, while SHMI was historically published on a quarterly basis, since January 2019 it has been reported on a monthly basis.
+First published in October 2011, while SHMI was historically published on a quarterly basis, since January 2019 it has been reported monthly.

 Learning from Deaths